mrisc32/mc1/README.md

 ## Operating system

 No operating system is planned at this point.
-Common system routines (such as memory allocation and I/O) are stored in the boot ROM, and will be exposed (e.g. via a jump table) to programs that are loaded from an SD card or similar.
+There will be libraries of helper routined (e.g. for I/O and timing) that can be statically linked to MC1 binaries.

+Once file loading capabilities are implemented, the ROM code will be able to load a program binary into RAM, and all system control is transfered to the loaded program (so it's essentially a two-stage boot).

 ## Planned features